Staines-upon-Thames: Toponymy

 The earliest document to refer to Staines is the Antonine Itinerary, thought to have been written in the early 3rd century AD, in which the location appears as Pontibus, meaning "at the bridges".
 The first surviving records of Staines from the post-Roman period are from 1066, when the settlement appears in two separate charters as Stana and Stane.
 In Domesday Book of 1086, the settlement is referred to as Stanes.
 It later appears as Stanis (1167), Stanys (1428), Steynys and Staynys (1535), before the modern spelling "Staines" is first used in 1578.
 The name derives from the Old English stān, meaning "stone", and may refer to a Roman milestone on the London to Silchester road that survived into the early Anglo-Saxon period.

 In order to promote the town's "riverside image" and to distance it from its association with the fictional character, Ali G, Spelthorne Borough Council voted in December 2011 to change its name from "Staines" to "Staines-upon-Thames".
 The formal renaming ceremony, conducted by the Lord Lieutenant of Surrey, Dame Sarah Goad, took place on 20 May 2012.
 The Royal Mail adopted the new name in mid-2013.

 Geography

 Location

-Staines-upon-Thames is in northeast Surrey, around 17+1/4 mi from central London.
+Staines-upon-Thames is in northwest Surrey, around 17+1/4 mi from Charing Cross, central London.
 It is close to the borders of Berkshire and Greater London.
 The town is linked to junction 13 of the M25 by the A30 and to the M3 by the A308.
 The area surrounding the borough council offices and the magistrates' courts, to the southeast of the town centre, is known as Knowle Green.
 Egham Hythe, also in Surrey, is on the south side of the Thames and is linked to Staines by Staines Bridge.

 Staines town centre is close to the confluence of the rivers Colne and Thames.
 A former millstream, known as Sweeps Ditch, ran to the east of the High Street, but much of its course was diverted underground in the 20th century.
 Severe flooding events have taken place in Staines in 1894, 1947, and 2014.